wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 Microsoft's Code is slower to startup than Sublime Text.

-But its windowing is much more configurable, if that's important to you.
+But its windowing is much more configurable, which has enabled many add-ons that has made it the most feature-rich and thus most preferred editor today.
+Examples of advanced features:
-An example of this is moving the default sidebar to the right side of the editor.
+   * moving the default sidebar to the right side of the editor.

-Code's auto-indenting and execution of snippets work naturally.
+   * auto-indenting and execution of snippets work naturally.

-Search for add-ins on https://marketplace.visualstudio.com/ by opening its Extension panel (CTRL + Shift + X).
+   * Search for add-ins on https://marketplace.visualstudio.com/
+by opening its Extension panel (CTRL + Shift + X).
 <a target="_blank" href="https://nickjanetakis.com/blog/switching-to-vscode-from-sublime-text">
 Nick's list</a>.
+   <br /><br />

 On Mac: